BradBot1/LifeSteal/README.md

 A fabric server or client side implementation of the LifeSteal SMP.

-This mod was forked from [BradBot1's](https://github.com/BradBot1/) LifeSteal [Mod](https://github.com/BradBot1/LifeSteal), please make sure to check it out as although there are quite a few changes this mod was heavily based off of his.
+This mod was forked from [BradBot1's](https://github.com/BradBot1/) LifeSteal [Mod](https://github.com/BradBot1/LifeSteal), please make sure to check it out as although there are quite a few changes and this mod was heavily based off of his.

 ## Required Mods